Buildings and architecture of Bath: Georgian

 Gay Street links Queen Square to The Circus.
 It was designed by John Wood, the Elder in 1735 and completed by his son John Wood, the Younger.
 The houses are of 3 storeys with Mansard roofs, with many also having Ionic columns.
 Hester Thrale, who was also known as Mrs Piozzi, lived at number 8, with its 4 Corinthian pilasters on the ground and 1st floors in 1781.

 Number 41 is on the corner between Gay Street and Queen Square.
 It was the home of John Wood, the Younger.

 One of the main shopping streets is now Milsom Street, which was built in 1762 by Thomas Lightholder.
 The buildings were originally grand town houses with mansard roofs and Corinthian columns.

 The bank at number 24 was built by Wilson and Willcox and includes baroque detail not seen on the other buildings.
 Numbers 37 to 42 which are known as Somersetshire Buildings have been designated as Grade I listed buildings.

 The Octagon Chapel was a place of worship when it was built in 1767, then a furniture shop by Mallett Antiques, and is now a restaurant.

-Milsom street leads up hill, from the Royal National Hospital for Rheumatic Diseases, which was founded in 1738 as The Mineral Water Hospital, to The Paragon which overlooks the Walcot area.
+Milsom Street leads uphill, from the Royal National Hospital for Rheumatic Diseases, which was founded in 1738 as The Mineral Water Hospital, to The Paragon which overlooks the Walcot area.
 The Paragon was designed by Thomas Warr Attwood.
 Each building has matching doors and windows with central pediments and flat entablatures either side of the 1st floor windows and Tuscan pilasters and pediments to the doorways.
 Numbers 22 to 37 continue the theme from numbers 1 to 21 and were completed in 1775 by Joseph Axford, a local mason.
 Numbers 28 to 32 were damaged by bombing during World War II but have since been restored.

 St Swithin's Church was built between 1779 and 1790 by John Palmer.
 The church house which forms number 38 The Paragon was built in the early 18th century.
 The adjoining cemetery has gates with a rusticated base and panels with inverted torches between pilasters.
 There is an entablature with metopes and triglyphs.

 The best known of Bath's terraces is the Royal Crescent, built between 1767 and 1774 and designed by the younger John Wood.
 But all is not what it seems; while Wood designed the great curved façade of what appears to be about 30 houses with Ionic columns on a rusticated ground floor, that was the extent of his input.
 Each purchaser bought a certain length of the façade, and then employed their own architect to build a house to their own specifications behind it; hence what appears to be two houses is sometimes one.
 This system of town planning is betrayed at the rear of the crescent: while the front is completely uniform and symmetrical, the rear is a mixture of differing roof heights, juxtapositions and fenestration.
 This "Queen Anne fronts and Mary-Anne backs" architecture occurs repeatedly in Bath.